EnguerranVidal/PySatTracker/README.md

 Our program updates its NORAD TLE database by downloading it directly from the AMSAT website at : https://www.amsat.org/tle/current/nasabare.txt
 I will try later to vary our sources in order to get a greater number of possible tracking targets.

+# Future Version ?
+ I am currently working on a GUI for the code, featuring the use of Pygame or PyQt5. t should come before the end of summer 2021 if all goes well.